Seismic Signal Conditioners

 What Are Seismic Signal Conditioners?

-• Filtering - A filter can be created with either passive or active parts.
+- Filtering - A filter can be created with either passive or active parts.
 The architecture of a filter may be either digital or analog.
 Filters will remove noise or information that is unwanted in a signal.
+Metrix uses bandpass filters that allow only the frequencies of interests to be observed.

-• Amplification - A unity gain amplifier is used to increase the power of the signal so it can be sent further downline without distortion.
-In Metrix’ case this is increasing the signal strength so that it can travel more than 300m (1000ft) to 600m (2000ft).
+- Amplification - A unity gain amplifier is used to increase the power of the dynamic signal so it can be sent further downline without distortion, up to 300 meters and, if only low-frequency content is needed, it can be extended up to 600 meters.

-• Excitation - Signal Conditioners provide power to the sensors.
+- Excitation - Metrix Signal Conditioners are powered by 24 Vdc power supply.
+The Signal Conditioners provide power to the seismic sensors.

 Metrix 5580 Smart Signal Conditioner